DarrenZal/Carbonomy/README.md

 By using blockchain technology as the platform to track carbon, economic tools such as carbon taxes, cap-and-trade, fee-and-dividend, and others can be easily integrated to account for carbon emissions.

-So far, the project consists of a collection of Ethereum 'smart contracts', which can interact with each other and with external entities in an economic system.
+So far, the project consists of a collection of Ethereum 'smart contracts', which can interact with each other and with external entities in an economy.

 Below is a diagram of how these contracts can interact with each other.